afeld/dotfiles/sublime-text-2/Packages/SublimeLinter/README.md

         %APPDATA%/Sublime Text 2/Packages/

-### Javascript-based linters
+### JavaScript-based linters
-If you plan to edit files that use a Javascript-based linter (Javascript, CSS), your system must have a Javascript engine installed.
-Mac OS X comes with a preinstalled Javascript engine called JavaScriptCore, which is used if Node.js is not installed.
-On Windows, you **must** install the Javascript engine Node.js, which can be downloaded from [the Node.js site](http://nodejs.org/#download).
+If you plan to edit files that use a JavaScript-based linter (JavaScript, CSS), your system must have a JavaScript engine installed.
+Mac OS X comes with a preinstalled JavaScript engine called JavaScriptCore, which is used if Node.js is not installed.
+On Windows, you **must** install the JavaScript engine Node.js, which can be downloaded from [the Node.js site](http://nodejs.org/#download).

-On Mac OS X, you **must** install Node.js if you plan to edit Javascript or CSS files that use non-ASCII characters in strings or comments, because JavaScriptCore is not Unicode-aware.
+On Mac OS X, you **must** install Node.js if you plan to edit JavaScript or CSS files that use non-ASCII characters in strings or comments, because JavaScriptCore is not Unicode-aware.

 After installing Node.js, if the Node.js executable ("node" on Mac OS X, "node.exe" on Windows)